Money Multiplier Calculator

 Money multiplier = Change in money Supply / Increase in loanable deposit = $9,000 / $900 = 10

-In a system where all of the money in circulation is deposited in bank accounts and none exists as physical currency, the money multiplier is equal to the value of bank reserves divided by the reserve ratio.
+In a system where all of the money in circulation is deposited in bank accounts, and none exists as physical currency, the money multiplier is equal to the value of bank reserves divided by the reserve ratio.
 In other words, if the reserve ratio is 10 percent, each dollar of reserve held by a bank triggers

 $1 / RR = $1 / 0.1 = $10 of checkable bank deposits.

 In the real world, however, the level of the money multiplier is lower than in our hypothetical example.
-The reason is that many people decide to keep their money as cash instead of in deposits; thus, part of the money is leaking out during the multiplier effect.
+The reason is that many people decide to keep their money as cash instead of in deposits; thus, part of the money leaks out during the multiplier effect.
 It means that the Federal Reserve controls the sum of the bank reserves and the currency in circulation, called the monetary base, but it doesn't control the allocation between them.
-Practically, the main difference between a dollar in a bank reserve and a dollar as part of the money supply (either in the circulation or on bank's checkable deposit) is that a dollar that is part of the reserve is not available for spending, but a dollar in someone's pocket or in his or her bank account can be spent.
+Practically, the main difference between a dollar in a bank reserve and a dollar as part of the money supply (either in circulation or on the bank's checkable deposit) is that a dollar that is part of the reserve is not available for spending, but a dollar in someone's pocket or in his or her bank account can be spent.
 Therefore the money supply is the total value of money available for spending in an economy at a specific time.

 The below graph illustrates the relationship between the monetary base and money supply.
-As you can see, the money supply consists of a large part of the checkable deposit and also the currency in circulation that is part of the bank reserves as well.
+As you can see, the money supply consists of a large part of the checkable deposit, and also the currency in circulation that is part of the bank reserves as well.

 We hope that you already recognized that a one-dollar increase in the monetary base causes the money supply to increase by more than one dollar.
 The money multiplier is equivalent to the level of this change; thus, it is the ratio of the money supply to the monetary base.
 Accordingly, the actual money multiplier formula that reflects the real economic system is the following:

-Money multiplier = Money supply / Monetary Base
+Money multiplier = Money supply / Monetary Base.

 How to use this money multiplier calculator